Microsoft Project Online retires September 30, 2026, migrate to a modern platform before it's too late.Start migration

-Cost of Migrating from MS Project Online in 2026: Full Breakdown
+Cost of Migrating from MS Project Online: 6-Category Breakdown

 This post walks through the six cost categories that make up a full 3-year migration budget: license delta, data-migration labor, training and change management, parallel operation, integration rework, and cleanup.
 For each category we show the underlying math, the ranges our cost calculator uses, and where the cost varies based on the choices you make.
-At the end there's a free calculator that produces a specific number for your organization — but the categories matter more than any specific estimate, because what you need from a CFO is a defensible line-item budget, not a total.
+At the end there's a free Migration Cost Calculator that produces a specific number for your organization, but the categories matter more than any specific estimate, because what you need from a CFO is a defensible line-item budget, not a total.

 The 6 cost categories most organizations forget to budget